 The Innu Language Project (ILP)

-The Innu Language Project (ILP) is a true collaboration between university researchers and Aboriginal organizations.
-It has grown out of a number of continuously SSHRC-funded research projects over the past twelve years, the most recent and largest of which was the CURA project, Knowledge and Human Resources for Innu Language Development, which ran from 2005-2010.
+The Innu Language Project (ILP) has been a true collaboration between university researchers and Indigenous organizations.
+It grew of a number of continuously SSHRC-funded research projects, the largest of which was the CURA project, Knowledge and Human Resources for Innu Language Development, which ran from 2005-2010.

 The primary outcome of the ILP has been the pan-Innu dictionary database, which comprises over 27,000 words, with translations into both national languages, French and English.
-There are three printed dictionaries (English-Innu, Innu-English, and Innu-French) with a fourth (French-Innu) coming soon.
-As the only pan-dialectal dictionary of an Algonquian language (or of virtually any language), it is comprehensive but not exhaustive, documenting primarily traditional Innu vocabulary, and to a lesser degree neologisms (words for new items and concepts).
+There are four printed dictionaries (English-Innu, Innu-English, Innu-French, French-Innu).
+As the only pan-dialectal dictionary of an Algonquian language, it is comprehensive but not exhaustive, documenting primarily traditional Innu vocabulary, and to a lesser degree neologisms (words for new items and concepts).
 The need for neologisms has been addressed through parallel projects which have recorded and created specific workplace vocabulary, for use in training and practice of interpreters and translators in various sectors (justice, health, education, and environment).